Blood Flow Restriction Training in Rehab

 Is BFR safe?

 The overall risk of blood flow restriction training is on par with general resistance training.
 A study of 13,000 individuals concluded that BFR is safe and effective when properly performed.
-A low incidence of adverse events have been reported such as small blood vessel hemorrhage (i.e. redness/bleeding under the skin), sensory disturbances and lightheadedness.
+A low incidence of adverse events has been reported such as small blood vessel hemorrhage (i.e. redness/bleeding under the skin), sensory disturbances, and lightheadedness.

 Despite its proven safety in generally healthy individuals, we take precautions with anyone who has a cardiovascular condition.
-When in doubt, we refer to our sports medicine physician for further evaluation prior to utilizing BFR.
+When in doubt, check with your family doctor.

 Conclusion